Student comment on the capstone Heading link

 - a critical self-analysis of the student’s overall UIC academic experience and how the Capstone Project is a culmination of this experience

-- an explanation of how their individual contribution to the team project differs from the contributions of their non-Honors peers and thus is worthy of Honors College recognition;
+- an explanation of how their individual contribution to the team-based research differs from the what is required of non-Honors undergraduate peers and thus is worthy of Honors College recognition;

-- a critical self-analysis of the student’s overall UIC academic experience and how the Capstone Project is a culmination of this experience; and
+- a critical self-analysis of the student’s overall UIC academic experience and how the Capstone Project is a culmination of this experience.

 2. Public Presentation